 See… if you look hard enough, you can find humor in just about anything!

-Well, I got the results back today.
-The endometriosis has returned… and quite aggressively.
-Where most women’s ovaries float freely to the sides, mine are firmly attached to the back side of my uterus — due to the endometriosis.
+Where most women’s ovaries float freely to the sides, mine were firmly attached to the back side of my uterus — due to the severe endometriosis.

 Pain with intercourse can occur from fibroids at the front or top of the uterus.
 This is an unusual symptom, but it can occur.
 Source

-- I could opt for a medical treatment to hopefully keep the endometriosis at bay (a 6-month course of Lupron shots) — which would trick my body into menopause temporarily.
+- I could opt for a medical treatment to hopefully keep the endometriosis at bay (a 6-month course of Lupron enshots) — which would trick my body into menopause temporarily.

 - Or I could opt for a full hysterectomy.

-I’m choosing the full hysterectomy since I’m almost 50 and the Lupron would basically just serve as a “bandaid” requiring regular tests and more medication until I reach menopause.
+I chose the full hysterectomy since I was almost 50 and the Lupron would basically just serve as a “bandaid” requiring regular tests and more medication until I reached menopause.

 My regular gynecologist immediately sent me to a gynecological cancer specialist who uses the DaVinci robotic surgery method for hysterectomies here in Nashville, TN.
 My full hysterectomy was scheduled right away.